 - Always shoot RAW

-- Try incandescent or tungsten white balance preset, if not, set the white balance to auto and change white balance if required, while post-processing
+- Since the colour temperature for most Christmas scenes are due to incandescent bulbs or tungsten it is better to choose an incandescent white balance preset or tungsten depending, if not, set the white balance to auto and change white balance if required, while post-processing

 - Experiment with creative bokeh, starburst or zoom burst effect.

-We hope you enjoy photographing Christmas lights during this holiday season and that these tips really help you out.
+We hope you enjoy capturing Christmas lights during this holiday season and that these tips really help you out.
 Don't forget to share your images with the community here at Light Stalking.